smic29/planner_app/README.md

 - [ ] Do something about the 'TypeError' happening when editing a category within the task index.
   - Likely has something to do with the stimulus.
 Check on that.
 - [ ] Make sure modal has a title of what it is displaying.
 Or remove it.
 I dunno
+- [ ] Find a way to post a patch request after checking a checkbox.

 ## Issues Encountered
 1. Invalid form inputs will cover the inputs in `divs.field_with_errors`.
 Found a fix here: [Stack Overflow]('https://stackoverflow.com/questions/5267998/rails-3-field-with-errors-wrapper-changes-the-page-appearance-how-to-avoid-t/8380400#8380400').<br>